 The Hautman Brothers have established themselves as America's foremost family of wildlife artists.
-All three brothers have received numerous honors and awards, and have been a dominating presence in many state and national duck stamp competitions.
+All three brothers have received numerous honors and awards, and have dominated many state and national duck stamp competitions.
 At last count, the three brothers have seen their art featured on over 50 state and federal conservation stamps.
 Jim, Bob and Joe are the only brothers ever to win the prestigious Federal Duck Stamp Contest.
-The talents of the Hautman Brothers as well as their unique family gift were mentioned in the motion picture "FARGO."
+The talents of the Hautman Brothers featured in the motion picture "FARGO."
 They have received national accolades on television and National Public Radio, and from newspapers such as USA TODAY, THE WASHINGTON POST, MINNEAPOLIS STAR TRIBUNE and THE ST. PAUL PIONEER PRESS, as well as TIME, US NEWS & WORLD REPORT, SPORTS ILLUSTRATED, U.S. ART, FUR-FISH-GAME and NORTH AMERICAN HUNTER magazines.
 The Hautmans' creations have been displayed in the OVAL OFFICE and the SMITHSONIAN INSTITUTES in Washington D.C.

 Joe's Easel Bob's EaselJim's Easel